Single-conflict colorings of degenerate graphs: Uniquely restrictive conflicts

 then we delete $c$ from $S_v'$.
 In other words, if the color $c$ at $v$ contributes to the forbidden pair $f(v,w) = (c,c')$ of an outgoing arc $(v,w) \in A^+(v)$, and if $c' \in S_w$, then we delete $c$ from $S_v'$.
-Then, for each vertex $v \in V(G)$, we let $B_v$ denote the bad event that after this process, $S_v'$ is empty.
+Then, for each vertex $v \in V(G)$, we let $B_v$ denote the bad event that $S_v'$ is empty.
 We observe that if no bad event occurs, then we may arbitrarily color each vertex $v$ with a color from $S_v'$ to obtain a single-conflict coloring of $G$.
-Indeed, if some arc $(v,w)$ is colored with a forbidden pair $(c,c')$ where $c \in S_v'$ and $c' \in S_v'$, then it must follow that $c$ was actually deleted from $S_v'$, a contradiction.
+Indeed, if some arc $(v,w)$ is colored with a forbidden pair $(c,c')$ where $c \in S_v'$ and $c' \in S_w'$, then it must follow that $c$ was actually deleted while constructing $S_v'$, a contradiction.